PLK-NPL-ITP/intra-stream/trunk/3rdparty/srs-docs/doc/dvr.md

 User can use [http raw api](./http-api.md) to control when to dvr specified stream.
 Please read [351](https://github.com/ossrs/srs/issues/459#issuecomment-134983742).

+The filter accepts regular expressions, so you can match a single stream or a set of streams.
+For example, `.*` enables DVR for every stream while `^live/.*` targets all streams under the app `live`.

 The following exmaple dvr `live/stream1`和`live/stream2`, the config:
 ```
 vhost xxx {